 You’ve been flagged as spam, and it’s causing you problems

 If your subscribers are not opening your emails, and you continue to email them on a recurring basis, there’s a good chance many spam filters will flag you as spam.
 How to avoid this?
-As much as it may pain you, you should remove email addresses of those who are not engaging with your emails.
+As much as it may pain you, you should remove email addresses of people who are not engaging with your marketing emails.
 In the long run, it will only help the reputation of your domain.

 You can’t tell if your email marketing campaign is working